OpenMW/openmw/README.txt

 ============

 Currently supported platforms are Windows, Linux and FreeBSD.
-Most testing has been done on Ubuntu 8.04 and Windows XP Professional.
+Most testing is done on Ubuntu 8.04 and Windows XP Professional.

 For instructions, see one of the following: